patricklam/se-retrospective/outline.md

+Waterloo's Software Engineering Program: a 20-year retrospective Twenty Years of Undergraduate Software Engineering at Waterloo

 # Introduction

 In this paper we want to discuss lessons that we have learned from 20 years of running the successful